 Personal information can be shared with family and friends if you choose to give permission to the treatment center.
 In certain circumstances the treatment center may need to share information that is related to medical issues with other healthcare facilities or provide information to the police if it is legally required.
 Whenever your information is shared you will be notified or asked for your consent.

 Knowing your rights as a patient and having a better idea of how privacy plays a role in addiction treatment can help ease your mind before rehab.
-You can feel safe and protected in sharing personal stories of addiction to people you can trust.
+You can feel safe and protected in sharing personal stories of addiction with people you can trust, thereby receiving effective and confidential addiction recovery treatment.
 Understanding that your information is private can be freeing and allow you to open up about things you may have never told anyone.

 If you are enrolling in a treatment center, make sure to ask about their privacy policies and read any information they have regarding confidentiality in the program.